 There are many misunderstandings about Medicare coverage, especially prescription drug coverage.
 The four parts (A, B, C, and D) cover different healthcare services, from hospital stays and doctor visits to prescription drugs and other benefits.

 Medicare parts B and D both offer prescription drug coverage under different federally set guidelines.
-While Part B only covers select types of medications under specific conditions, Part D offers broader drug coverage.
+While Medicare Part B only covers select types of medications under specific conditions, Medicare Part D offers broader drug coverage.

 Both require you to pay premiums based on your income and there are copays, deductibles, and other out-of-pocket costs.
 We’ll look at the specific differences in prescription coverage between parts B and D.

 Medicare Part B coverage includes many outpatient health and medical services, such as:

 - doctor visits